hikettei/cl-waffe/Readme.md

 Not having GPUs, I can't test my framework on cuda ><.
 CUDA support is a little further along.
 (Ignoring some operations like Embedding, most operations are performed via [mgl-mat](https://github.com/melisgl/mgl-mat), so it should work without any modifications.)

+# News

+- (2023/03/26) I published the benchmark compared to Numpy/PyTorch.
+Available at [Here](https://github.com/hikettei/cl-waffe/blob/main/benchmark/Result.md).
+(Not quite up to my goal.) cl-waffe should peform better... however I guess there's a room to optimize in cl-waffe's source...

 # Documents

 [Documentation](https://hikettei.github.io/cl-waffe-docs) is available.